Womens Health & Vision Loss – Why April Matters

 Womens Health: How Pregnancy Impacts Your Vision

 Did you know?
 Expectant mothers should expect vision changes.
-In particular, women who have diabetes, or even gestational diabetes (diabetes developed during pregnancy), should be visiting their eye doctor yearly.
+In particular, women who have diabetes, or even gestational diabetes (diabetes developed during pregnancy), should visit their eye doctor yearly.
 We all know women experience a wide range of changes during pregnancy, including nausea and body tenderness.
-However, most don’t realize how pregnancy affects a womens vision and at times, can affect the baby’s health as well.
+However, most don’t realize how pregnancy affects a womens health and vision and at times, can affect the baby’s health as well.

 Expectant mothers can experience dry eyes, blurred vision, or severe changes to vision.
 It is important for women to watch out for the following vision conditions: